*Please note that campsites have since been restructured.

 The Most Beautiful Campsites In California

 How beautiful is this site?
 Let’s just say that if Peter Jackson is looking for somewhere outside of New Zealand to shoot The Hobbit, he should come here.
 No CGI required to make these views look magical!
 This perch, directly above McWay Falls, has panoramic views of Big Sur’s rocky coastline.
 (Because you're directly above the falls, you can't actually see them, but it's a short 5-minute hike to get a gander at them.)
 You can see majestic mountains and beautiful blue ocean, listen to the thunder of McWay Falls and chirping birds, and smell the redwoods, the fresh clean air and a hint of sea spray.
-This video from 2009 gives a good sense of the campsites:

 While site 1 may be closer to the water, site 2 has its own advantages.
 It’s surrounded by wild mustard flowers, which in turn lure in an amazing number of hummingbirds.
 I expected the hummingbirds to dart away as we set up camp, but we humans didn’t seem to bother them.
 They hovered amidst the flowers like little flying jewels.